TharrmashasthaPV/Good-First-Issues-in-Qiskit-Terra/README.md

 # Good First Issues in Qiskit Terra - Qiskit Mentorship 2021
-This repo contain detailed information on the Qiskit mentorship project titled "Good First Issues in Qiskit Terra".
+We present here a detailed report on the work that was done in the Qiskit mentorship project titled "Good First Issues in Qiskit Terra".
 The project was under the mentoring of Dr.Luciano Bello.

 ### Goal of the project
 The goal of this project was to fix good first GitHub issues of Qiskit Terra.